IBM/protect-webapp-using-runtime-container-security/README.md

   ***(i) Cross site request forgery (CSRF)***

-  The vulnerable application exposes an API for password change: http://[public-ip-of-cluster]:32425//vulnerabilities/csrf/?password_new=password&password_conf=password&Change=Change
+  The `DVWA` application exposes an API for password change: http://[public-ip-of-cluster]:32425//vulnerabilities/csrf/?password_new=password&password_conf=password&Change=Change

   A script to invoke this GET request can be embedded in other web site pages.
 This will change the user's password and gives the hacker control to login to the   website.
+Let us simulate this attack.

   On the `DWVA` application Dashboard, click on `CSRF` on the menu bar.